 I provide a consultation/testing kit that will give Low, Moderate, and Avoid criteria for foods that are the biggest offenders when it comes to creating an inflammatory response, symptoms, and reactivity from the 95 most commonly eaten foods.
 That's right!
 95 'yes' or 'no' foods that you should or should not eat.
 I already have patients signing up left and right to find out their personal food allergen profile.
 It's wonderful to be able to provide this option in the mix of everything else that we can offer in functional medicine.

-We're getting close to the New Year and if you plan on making your health a priority, this is a great way to start.
+Food allergy testing is a great start to making your health a priority.
 Give our team a call today and we can share all of the details and pricing information to help you succeed in achieving that goal.

 All the Best!